The Hanged Man of Saint-Pholien: Plot

-Maigret goes to Liège and visits Jef Lombard's workshop.
-Van Damme is there.
-Maigret's mention of d'Arneville's name has a reaction from both.
-On the wall of Lombard's office are many sketches showing hanged men, drawn by Lombard, he says, when he was nineteen; some show the church of St Pholien (L'église Saint-Pholien), in the city.
+Maigret finds that Jeunet's real name was Jean Lecocq d'Arneville.
+He visits Jef Lombard's workshop in Liège and finds Van Damme is also there.
+When Maigret mentions Lecocq d'Arneville's name, Lombard and Van Damme are disconcerted.
+On the wall of Lombard's office are numerous sketches showing hanged men, drawn by Lombard, he says, when he was nineteen.
+Some show the old church of Saint Pholien (L'église Saint-Pholien) in the city.

-At the police station in Liège, Maigret finds a report for that time: Émile Klein was found hanged on the door of the church of St Pholien.
-At Klein's address, among squalid buildings near the church, he meets Van Damme, Belloir and Lombard.
-They had hoped that Maigret would accept payment to drop the case.
-Belloir tells Maigret that as young men they were members a group, calling themselves "The Companions of the Apocalypse", who met in that room, a studio rented by Klein who was one of the group, to discuss radical intellectual ideas.
-One day they considered the idea of killing someone, and Klein stabbed another of the group, who died.
-Klein was later found hanged, and the group stopped meeting.
+Maigret finds a police report dating from ten years earlier: Émile Klein, a young house painter, had been found hanged on the door of the church of Saint Pholien.
+At Klein's old address near the church, Maigret encounters Van Damme, Belloir and Lombard, who unsuccessfully try to bribe him to delay the investigation for two months when the statute of limitations will make prosecution impossible.
+Belloir tells Maigret that as young men he, Van Damme, Lombard, Janin, Klein and Lecocq d'Arneville were members of a group calling themselves "The Companions of the Apocalypse", who met in that room, a studio rented by Klein.
+The group mostly drank to excess and discussed radical intellectual ideas.
+After debating the idea of killing someone, Klein stabbed a wealthy young Jewish acquaintance who despised the group, and Belloir strangled the dying man, leaving blood stains on his own suit.
+Van Damme, Belloir and Lombard threw the dead man into the Meuse, which was in flood; the body was never found.
+Klein hanged himself two months later, and the group dispersed.

-Since then, d'Arneville, the only member of the group unable to get over the affair, had not had a career, but blackmailed the others with the stabbed man's suit; he did not use the money, but burnt the banknotes.

-Maigret, aware that three of the men have children, does not take any action; in a month's time it will be ten years since the crime, and prosecution will not be possible.
+Lecocq d'Arneville was broken and tormented by the affair.
+He began binge drinking and was unable to hold down a job.
+Three years ago he started blackmailing the others, using Belloir's blood-stained suit as evidence.
+He burnt the banknotes he extorted from them because he only wanted to reduce them to poverty like himself.
+Maigret, aware that three of the men have children, ultimately does not take any action against them.

 Background

 St Pholien's Church, Liège, built in 1914.

-The idea of the story relates to a period in Simenon's own past, with many of the characters, setting, and names closely based on the author's own experiences as a young adult in his hometown.
-He was born and spent his early life in Liège, and was one of a group of young men in the city, calling themselves "La Caque", who had a bohemian lifestyle; they met to read aloud the works of writers which interested them, and they questioned conventional morality.
-The group was close-- "La Caque" was a reference to a kind of fisherman's barrel used for closely packing and transporting herring—and they adopted the symbol of the hanged man.
-One member, a painter and friend of Simenon named Joseph Kleine, was found hanging from the door of St Pholien's church: it was apparently suicide, but murder was suspected.
+The story is based on Simenon's experiences as a young adult in Liège.
+He was one of a group calling themselves "La Caque" whose members led a bohemian lifestyle and questioned conventional morality.
+The group was close knit – "La Caque" refers to a fisherman's barrel used for closely packing and transporting herring – and the painters in the group frequently portrayed hanged men.
+One member, a painter and friend of Simenon named Joseph Kleine, was found hanging from the door of the church of St Pholien.
+It was apparently suicide, but the police did not rule out murder.